temple-geography/census-gis/docs/exercises/segregation_analysis.md

     * Etc. Notice that the final three digits are the same in each case (i.e. `001` for total population in both 2020 and 2000).
 * The 2000 data does not use the convention of assigning Census tracts IDs in the 9000s for special land use areas.
 Filter your data to remove tracts with low or no population (e.g. remove 0 population tracts, or tracts with population below 10).

-Once you have the data, you should use resampling to create a distribution of values for *D* in the year 2000, then run a *t*-test to compare with *D* in 2020, then create an overlapping histogram.
+Once you have the data, you should use resampling to create a distribution of values for $D$ in the year 2000, then run a $t$-test to compare with $D$ in 2020, then create an overlapping histogram.
 Refer to the code above where you compared two counties.
 Comparing the same county at two points in time will work the same way.
-The histogram and the *t*-test indicate that White-Black segregation in Philadelphia has significantly declined over the past 20 years.
+The histogram and the $t$-test indicate that White-Black segregation in Philadelphia has significantly declined over the past 20 years.

 ![](images/histogram_segregation_philly_2020_vs_2000.png)

 ## Visualizing Local Segregation

-*D* and many other such indices are measures of *global* segregation.
+$D$ and many other such indices are measures of *global* segregation.
 That is, they quantify how segregated groups are from each other across a region, such as a county or metropolitan area.

 Often we are interested in quantifying and visualization *local* segregation.
 That is, for a small area *within* the region, such as a Census tract, we want to see how segregated the local population is *in that area*.
 One way to do this is with a measure that shows how atypical the population is within the context of the larger region.